apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>totalSize is the total size of backed up data size.
+<p>Records the total size of the data backed up.
-A string with capacity units in the format of &ldquo;1Gi&rdquo;, &ldquo;1Mi&rdquo;, &ldquo;1Ki&rdquo;.
+The size is represented as a string with capacity units in the format of &ldquo;1Gi&rdquo;, &ldquo;1Mi&rdquo;, &ldquo;1Ki&rdquo;.
 If no capacity unit is specified, it is assumed to be in bytes.</p>
 </td>
 </tr>